PennyLaneAI/pennylane-rigetti/doc/usage.rst

 PennyLane-Forest provides four Forest devices for PennyLane:

-* :class:`forest.numpy <~NumpyWavefunctionDevice>`: provides a PennyLane device for the pyQVM Numpy wavefunction simulator
+* :class:`forest.numpy_wavefunction <~NumpyWavefunctionDevice>`: provides a PennyLane device for the pyQVM Numpy wavefunction simulator

 * :class:`forest.wavefunction <~WavefunctionDevice>`: provides a PennyLane device for the Forest wavefunction simulator